RobbieHember/fcgadgets/README.md

 The **fcgadgets** package supports greenhouse gas (GHG) balance estimation, accounting, and reporting in British Columbia’s forest sector.
 The package is written in the Python 3/Jupyter environment, benefiting from stable integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).

 The **fcgadgets** package was developed to:
-* Organize code resources used by BC's Forest Carbon Initiative
+* Consolidate source code used by BC's Forest Carbon Initiative
 * Share knowledge, methods and limitations
 * Streamline project setup and integration with BC information systems
-* Automated pre- and post-processing project workflow
+* Automate pre- and post-processing project workflow
 * Benefit from the diverse ecosystem of existing and new modelling approaches
 * Apply the information gained from experiments and monitoring programs to support complex policy decisions in natural resource management